paug/AndroidMakersApp-iOS/README.md

 Well, because Apple is what it is...
 We've been rejected from the Apple Store because of the usage of the `Android` term...
 So we decided to name it RobotConf instead 😆.

 ### How to run it
-The project needs to private files in order to run: `GoogleService-Info.plist` and `OpenFeedback-Info.plist`.

-All the data are based on our own Firebase.
-Unfortunatly, you do not have access to it.
-You can either mock the data coming issued by the publishers in `Model/FirestoreData/DataProvider.swift`.
-If you go this way, you can remove the `GoogleService-Info.plist` and `OpenFeedback-Info.plist` files from the project.
+If you directly run it, the data is provided by the [embedded json files](https://github.com/paug/AndroidMakersApp-iOS/tree/master/RobotConf/Model/Data/Providers/Json/Resources).
+These files are only embedded in DEBUG (added by a Build Phase).

+To use real files, you will need to provide to the app the access to 2 firebase projects:

+- One hosting the conference data
+- One hosting the OpenFeedback data

+To do that, replace the `GoogleService-Info.plist` and `OpenFeedback-Info.plist` with your own files.

-Otherwise host your own Firebase database using data coming from [our website](https://github.com/paug/android-makers-2020) (located in data/database) and place your own `GoogleService-Info.plist` in the project.
+If you want, you can host your own Firebase database using data coming from [our website](https://github.com/paug/android-makers-2020) (located in data/database).
 You'll also need to have an [OpenFeedback](https://openfeedback.io/) instance.
 Once you have it, add the `OpenFeedback-Info.plist` (representing the Firebase project that is hosting your Openfeedback data) to the project.